 We will continue with our book donations for underprivileged communities, and we added two more aid programs to contribute in caring for our environment and children at risk.

 Sidney and Mildred Kluger Gerber were a caring, loving couple that founded Book Bank USA in 1966 to donate books to schools and libraries, and they did so much more.
 We can only hope to honor their legacy and make them proud by continuing their work.

 A FAMILY'S COMMITMENT TO TIKKUN OLAM

 Sidney and Mildred Kluger Gerber were a caring, loving American couple that met, lived and raised a family in Mexico City.
 They returned to San Francisco and founded Book Bank USA in 1966 to donate books to schools and libraries.
 We continue their work to honor their legacy.

-Sidney Kluger founded our non-profit organization in 1966 in San Francisco, CA., after he observed the desperate need of public and school libraries for educational materials, especially English literature.
+Sidney Kluger founded our nonprofit and publisher organization in 1966 in San Francisco, CA., after he observed the desperate need of public and school libraries for educational materials, especially English literature.
 With that simple, selfless act, BookBank USA was born.
-Two years later, he donated money to the City of Jerusalem to purchase a bookmobile.
+Additionally, we also publish, sell and donate bilingual picture books for children.

 TIKKUN OLAM (Hebrew for world repair) has been the center of our mission for over 50 years.
 Founded initially as a way to establish and resupply public and school libraries, Book Bank USA has also helped victims of natural disasters in the USA and Mexico, vulnerable populations, and supported cultural events and educational materials that bring balance to the human soul.